stackforge/swiftpolicy/README.md

 1) Install SwiftPolicy  with ``sudo python setup.py install`` or ``sudo python setup.py develop``.

-2) Alter your proxy-server.conf pipeline to have SwiftPolicy:
+2) Alter your proxy-server.conf pipeline to include SwiftPolicy:

-For example, you can use SwiftPolicy in place of keystoneauth middleware:
+For example, you can use SwiftPolicy in place of the keystoneauth middleware:

     Change::